PrithwishSarkar/memo-random/README.md

 Switching between the about section and the home page will not cause page reload.

-The size of the notes will change bades on the size of note content.
+The size of the notes will change based on the size of note content.